A New Baton in Ashland Dr Alexander Gonzalez

 This September, a fresh wave of energy will sweep through Ashland as Dr. Alexander Gonzalez, the new Director of Bands at SOU prepares to welcome a new cohort of students.
 While the Rogue Valley has already warmly embraced Gonzalez in his role artistic director of the Rogue Valley Symphonic Band, his official introduction to the SOU community will occur when he raises his baton for the first time marking the beginning of a new chapter in the university’s musical journey.

-Gonzalez, a Mexican American hailing from Florida, brings a wealth of experience and a deep passion for music to his new role.
+Gonzalez, who hails from Florida, brings a wealth of experience and a deep passion for music to his new role.
 Before joining SOU, Gonzalez served as the Assistant Director of Bands at the University of Wisconsin-Madison, where he also earned his master’s degree in Wind Conducting.
 His impressive career spans multiple states and roles, including teaching conducting courses at Capital University Conservatory of Music in Ohio, directing the Professional School Orchestra, leading the Middleton Symphony Orchestra’s Wind Octet in Wisconsin, and educating students in music history at Hillsborough Community College in Florida.
 His journey began in public schools in Florida and Colorado, where he taught a wide range of music courses at the middle and high school levels.

 “I am so excited to be in Ashland, soon surrounded by a host of student and community musicians who care about their musical education, no matter their stage of life.
 I love working with musicians in an ensemble because there is a constant sense of communal discovery and attention that rarely occurs anywhere else.
 We all – and I very much include myself in this – are challenged to turn a composer’s manuscript into informed and nuanced performances,” Gonzalez said.